 Once each year, the high priest would cast lot between two goats.
 One, representing Jesus in a grand, culminating sacrifice.
 This blood would actually be carried into the Most Holy Place, “behind the veil,” the sacred inner command center of God’s kingdom.
 Rebellion itself was symbolically addressed and atoned for by the glory of Calvary.
 Leviticus 16:16 says this sacrifice will make atonement for the Most Holy Place because of the uncleanness and rebellion of the Israelites.

 We must meditate wisely and cautiously on this next point.
 Because after the sanctuary itself had been thus cleansed (Daniel 8:14), the totality of the nation’s sins were then rolled back onto the other “Azazel” goat, the remaining live one.
-The Adventist perspective is that in terms of blame and responsibility, this represents the final, permanent punishing of Lucifer, who in banished forever from God’s universe.
+The Adventist perspective is that in terms of blame and responsibility, this represents the final, permanent punishing of Lucifer.
+He will be banished forever from God’s universe.
 To symbolize this, the second goat was driven away into the wilderness to wander and die alone.
 It was eternally scorned and removed from the camp.
 This second goat did not bear the guilt.
 That would be a sacrilege beyond words.
 But it was cursed as a type of Satan’s ultimate blame and making the universe forever safe.

 Again, these wilderness types took place repeatedly, daily — and then yearly.
 This, while the glorious antitype happens just once with Jesus our perfect sacrificial Lamb.
 Following Jesus’ victory over death, He ascended to heaven and is now our faithful High Priest.
 Hebrews 7:25: Therefore He is able to save completely those who come to God through Him, because He always lives to intercede for them.
 What’s more, converted sinners can confidently approach the throne of grace (4:16).

 The Bible promises that anyone who chooses the Lamb as their Savior will not be condemned!
 As he or she faces judgment, a verdict of “Not Guilty” is pronounced; in fact, Jesus, our High Priest and Mediator (Matthew 10:32) is eager to be our intercessor with a heavenly Father.
 The Father is equally glad to accept His Son’s sacrifice as surety for our forgiveness.